-Don't forget to bring your head torchlight, because it was darker and a lot challenging at night compare daylight.
+Don't forget to bring your head torchlight, because it was darker and a lot challenging at night compared to daylight.
 I felt like the road was too high and I can't reach it.
-But, wait until you see what's it look like at daylight.
+But, wait until you see what's it look like in daylight.
 You'll be more surprised, haha.

 I did not record what time is it, but we manage to conquer the top of Mount Kinabalu.
 Unfortunately, I was not able to see the surrounding me because I was too tired.
 In fact that I didn't have the time to see the beautiful things that God had created.
 I am so disappointed.

 That is why I wanted to climb Mount Kinabalu again in any year to redeem back what I have not seen for the past 8 years.
 I will blog about it, some other day.

 I did conquer the top of Mount Kinabalu but I did not enjoy the beauty of the creation of God.
 But still, I am proud of myself because I did fight the feelings of giving up, scared of alone, and willingness to try the things that I never thought I made it.
 Some other day, I will be back again to climb this mountain.